Skip to content

 There are a few different techniques that you can use to treat premature ejaculation.
 Depending on each experience, doctors may choose one, some, or all of the treatments in a combination for your treatment plan.
 Here are some of the most common approaches:

 • Psychological Therapy: This approach will allow you to work through the emotions you are feeling that may be leading to your issues with premature ejaculation.
-This process can be drawn out, but its goal is to get to the root cause of your premature ejaculation.
+This process can take time to see results, but its goal is to get to the root cause of your premature ejaculation and let you feel empowered to cure it completely.
 Psychological therapy is meant for you to grow your confidence surrounding sexual encounters so you can become less nervous about your performance.

 • Behavioral Therapy: A behavioral therapy approach gives you specific exercises to practice during sexual encounters.
 These exercises are designed to help train your brain and body to put off ejaculation for longer, helping to relieve you of the symptoms of premature ejaculation.
 These exercises are a good short-term therapy option, but they will not allow you to get to the root cause of your symptoms.